w3c/wcag-act-rules/content/rules/qt1vmo/proposed.md

 #### Passed Example 2

-<a class="example-link" title="Passed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/75ab2815efda6d9422fcf1edc5876fcb5e398a84.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/75ab2815efda6d9422fcf1edc5876fcb5e398a84.html">Open in a new tab</a>

 This `svg` element has an `aria-label` attribute that describes the image.